allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 author: [michal.kosmulski]
 tags: [tech, "full-text search", elasticsearch, elastic, es, performance]
 ---
-It’s relatively easy to find resources about _improving_ Elasticsearch performance, but what if you wanted to _reduce_ it?
+It’s easy to find resources about _improving_ Elasticsearch performance, but what if you wanted to _reduce_ it?
 Here is a collection of select tips which can help you ruin your ES performance with little effort.
 Most should also be applicable to Solr, raw Lucene, or, for that matter, to any other full-text search engine as well.